How to Enable or Disable Microsoft Vulnerable Driver Blocklist in Windows 11

 How to Enable or Disable the Blocklist

-You can turn this feature on or off using the Windows Security app.
+You can manage this setting through the Windows Security app.
 Note: This process requires admin privileges.

-2. Type Windows Security into the search box and click the app in the results.
+- Type Windows Security and click the app.

 windows 11 microsoft vulnerable driver blocklist button